Sherv169/google-keep-clone/README.md

 Clone of GoogleKeep, Vanilla JS

-more vanilla JS practice, created a clone of GoogleKeep :D
+more vanilla JS practice over the christmas period, created a clone of GoogleKeep :D